Off-World-Live-Collaborative/docs.offworld.live/unreal-livestreaming-camera/README.md

 1. Select your SPOUT Receiver in World Outliner.
 2. In the Details panel for your SPOUT Receiver go to Off World Live SPOUT Receiver Settings and:
-    1. Click ‘Receiver Active’ to ‘True’
+    1. Click `Receiver Active` to `True`
-    2. Select your Render Target from the drop-down list ‘Render Target’
+    2. Select your Render Target from the drop-down list `Render Target`
     3. Input the exact name of your SPOUT sender (as it is called in your external SPOUT sender programme) into the Receiver Name field.